lafftale1999/cpp_for_developers/week_1/exercises.md

 # Loops
 ## 1. Print Numbers 0 to 10
 Write a program that prints the numbers 0 to 10 on the screen.
-Solve this using a for-loop
+Solve this using a for-loop and then a while-loop

 ## 2. Numbers Between Two Values
 Ask the user to enter two numbers.
 Print all the numbers between those two values on the screen.
-Solve this using a for-loop.
+Solve this using a for-loop and then a while-loop

 ## 3. Repeat Until User Quits
 Ask the user to enter two numbers.